 Dress code in Rhodes Island is very casual, for men shorts and T-shirts is the norm, and for ladies, light summer dresses or similar to men.
-If you are coming in Spring or Autumn you should bring some warmer clothes just in case it gets a bit cold in the night.
+If you are coming in Spring or Autumn, you should bring some warmer clothes just in case it gets a bit cold in the night.
 Even for those who want to dress formally, smart casual is the norm, which would be a pair of trousers and a shirt.

 Booking a Taxi.
 There are strict regulations regarding the number of passengers per taxi.
-Up to 4 passengers are allowed per car so bear this in mind when making a booking for a taxi.
-Make sure your luggage fits into a regular-sized car trunk, otherwise you'll have to hire a second taxi for any excessive luggage.
+Up to 4 passengers are allowed per car, so bear this in mind when making a booking for a taxi.
+Make sure your luggage fits into a regular-sized car trunk, otherwise you’ll have to hire a second taxi for any excessive luggage.
 When requesting a taxi make sure you are at the pick-up point without delay since a taxi will be there within minutes.

 Banks and ATM machines.
 There are many Greek and International banks that are licensed to do business in Rhodes.
 All of them offer exchange services within the town of Rhodes as well as in other popular resort areas.
 Banks are open Monday to Friday, 8 a.m. to 2 p.m.
 During the period from April to October, some of them are open in the evenings as well (5 p.m., to 7.30 p.m.) and on Saturday mornings, but only for the exchange purposes.
-In order to exchange cash or traveler's checks, you need to have your passport with you.
+In order to exchange cash or traveler’s checks, you need to have your passport with you.
 In addition, almost all hotels have exchange offices on their front desks.
-Visa, Master Card and other well known credit cards are also accepted by the majority of shops, and hotels.
-And you won't need your entire wallet only some cash, you may prefer to use ATM machines when you need cash.
+Visa, Master Card and other well-known credit cards are also accepted by most shops, and hotels.
+And you won’t need your entire wallet only some cash, you may prefer to use ATM machines when you need cash.
 ATMs are everywhere.
 Cash sometimes gets you a better price than a charge card.

 Shopping.
 Rhodes is an interesting place to shop.
 Rhodes has at least 2000 years of manufacturing unique and skillful handicraft gold jewellery.
-Many shops sell classic and modern gold and silver jewellery as well as antique reproduction jewellery, in 14k, 18k and 22k with diamonds and precious stones.
-Antique carpets and hand made silk on silk rugs, furniture, paintings and porcelain can also be found.
+Many shops sell classic and modern gold and silver jewelry as well as antique reproduction jewellery, in 14k, 18k and 22k with diamonds and precious stones.
+Antique carpets and handmade silk on silk rugs, furniture, paintings and porcelain can also be found.
 Rhodes also famous for the leather and fur, bottles, leather coats, fur coats, and mink.
-Other kinds of goods such as souvenirs, sponges, clothes, shoes, books, and more can be found in the many shops of Rhodes Island .
+Other kinds of goods such as souvenirs, sponges, clothes, shoes, books, and more can be found in the many shops of Rhodes Island.
 As well as the famous and unique local honey made from bees committed to Thimari, like oregano.
 And the traditional art workshops for the world famous hand made potteries - ceramics of Rhodes.
 Rhodes has a long history of pottery going back many centuries at least to the time of the ancient cities.
 The island has many ceramic factories selling hand painted pottery, typically vases, plates and ash trays.
 Vivid colors, especially blue, feature strongly as do certain motifs which are uniquely Rhodian, the pomegranate flower and the stylized deer.

 Tax Free Shopping.
 Greece is one of the countries with "Tax Free Shopping".
 To shop and save money is easy when you travel abroad: